zuora/sdk-java-samples/doc/models/recurring.md

 # Recurring

-The recurring components of a plan item such as interval.
+The recurring components of a price such as interval.

 ## Class Name
 `Recurring`